The nation’s only course for lawyers who aspire

 The Judicial Academy helps lawyers who are interested in becoming judges learn about the profession and improve their chances of appointment or election to the bench.

-As of fall 2023, 24 alumni of the first three Judicial Academy classes had already made it to the bench.
+As of early 2025, 36 alumni of the first Judicial Academy classes had made it to the bench.
 See below for the full list.

 “I absolutely loved the Judicial Academy, and I highly recommend that anyone aspiring to a judicial career invest in this course,” said Presiding Judge Lorrie Sinclair Taylor of the 20th Judicial District Court in Loudoun County, Virginia.
 She became the first African-American judge in the history of Loudoun County.